crazyxman/simdjson_php/benchmark/README.md

 ## Install PHP Composer dependecies

-[Install Composer](https://getcomposer.org/download/) if not already done and execute:
+[Install Composer](https://getcomposer.org/download/) if not already done and execute it in the benchmark folder:

 ```
 composer install